-makes interpretations and decisions on matters not covered by the published NWBA Policies and Procedures, and communicates those decisions to the NWBA membership; and
+makes interpretations and decisions on matters not covered by the published NWBA Policies and Procedures, and communicates those decisions to the NWBA membership;

 presents an annual “State of the NWBA” report at the Annual Assembly.

+ensures that the NWBA adopts and maintains athlete safety rules, policies, and procedures that comply with the requirements of the U.S. Olympic & Paralympic Committee and U.S. Center for SafeSport; and

+monitors NWBA’s compliance with laws and regulations and the performance of its broader responsibilities.

 Rationale for Change:

 The NWBA recently went through a USOPC Audit.
 The changes marked above for 2) and 12) are corrective actions related to the findings included in the final report.
 Those proposed changes will make us compliant with USOPC Requirements.